bezverec/tif2jp2/README.md

 # Notice

 Only Windows version has been somewhat tested so far.
 Only parts of the desired goals have been achieved.
 This is a hobby project written for educational purposes.
+In it's current state it is not intended as a production use tool.

 ---